AdobeDocs/analytics.en/help/components/segmentation/sub-hit.md

 In Adobe Analytics sub-hit analysis applies specifically to the **[!UICONTROL Products]** variable.
 The **[!UICONTROL Products]** variable is the only multi-value object in Adobe Analytics that supports sub-hit analysis.

->[!WARNING]
->
->The following sections are going to be moved to their relevant articles (on Segment builder, Quick segment, Histogram, and more) when this feature releases.
-And these articles will then refer to this article for reference on what sub-hit analysis is.
-This action is currently not done so as not to confuse customers while the feature is unavailable.

-## Container auto-inference

-When you drag a product dimension or metric into the Segment Builder or Quick segment panel, the system automatically selects the **[!UICONTROL Products]** container and does not use the default **[!UICONTROL Hit]** container.
-This behavior keeps the segment scoped to individual products rather than to the entire hit.

-## Mixed container behavior

-If you drag both product-level and hit-level components into a single segment rule, the system uses the **[!UICONTROL Hit]** container, which is the highest (least granular) shared container.
-If all components that are part of a segment rule are product-level, the **[!UICONTROL Products]** container is used.

-## Product filters in the left rail

-The Segment Builder includes a new filter option in the left rail to display only product dimensions and metrics.
-This makes it easier to find product-level components when building sub-hit segments.

->[!NOTE]
->
->This filter option is available in the Segment Builder only.
-It is not available in other left rails such as Analysis Workspace panels or visualizations.

-## Histogram visualization

-The Histogram visualization includes a new sub-hit container drop-down menu.
-This lets you bucket metric values at the product level.
-For example, counting product occurrences per order rather than per hit.

-The Histogram is the only visualization that requires a sub-hit container selection.
-All other panels and visualizations work with sub-hit analysis data without additional configuration.